-When planning a 1st birthday party it is easy to go crazy and plan all kinds of games and activities that your 1yr old simply can’t enjoy at this stage – I know I did the first time round.
-We had a bubble machine which I thought was a fabulous idea and I was really excited about it, but by the end of the party said machine was full of grass and that was that!
+When planning a 1st birthday party it is easy to go crazy and plan all kinds of games and activities that your 1yr old simply can’t even join in with.
+I know I did exactly that the first time round.
+We had all kinds of things going on including a pinata and a bubble machine.
+I thought was a fabulous idea and I was really excited about the bubble machine, but by the end of the party said machine was full of grass thanks to little hands and that was that!
+I learnt my lesson and now my kids 1st birthday party is all about simplicity and making memories.

 My top tip is therefore keep it simple.
 My hints and tips for not going crazy when throwing a 1st birthday party are: